 Grammy Award-winning producer, Cheryl Pawelski has, for the past twenty-five years, been entrusted with preserving, curating and championing some of music’s greatest legacies.
 Before co-founding Omnivore Recordings, she held positions at Rhino Entertainment, Concord Music Group and EMI-Capitol Records.
 She has produced or supervised recordings, reissues and boxed sets for a diverse array of artists including: Wilco, Aretha Franklin, The Beach Boys, The Band, Big Star, Miles Davis, Rod Stewart, Otis Redding, Bette Midler, Nina Simone, Willie Nelson, Warren Zevon, Townes Van Zandt, The Staple Singers, Hank Williams, Richard Thompson, John Coltrane and many more.
 Her soundtrack work has included Fiddler On The Roof, Raging Bull, Woodstock, Juno, Up In The Air, Shutter Island, Big Star: Nothing Can Hurt Me, and CBGB.
 She has served as both a Governor and Trustee of The Recording Academy and presently serves as the Vice President of the Los Angeles Chapter Board of Governors.
-Additionally, she is on the Board of Directors for the Blues Foundation, the Industry Advisory Board for the Center For Recorded Music, the Farm Aid Development Advisory Council and The Board of Directors of The Blues Foundation.
+Additionally, she is on the Board of Directors for the Blues Foundation, the Industry Advisory Board for the Center For Recorded Music, the Farm Aid Development Advisory Council and the External Advisory Board/Music Industry Liaison for Joey’s Song.
 Her vast archival record and memorabilia collection yielded the exhibit, Spaced Out!
 The Final Frontier In Album Covers, that opened at Experience Music Project in Seattle, WA, and traveled to The Museum at Bethel Woods.
 The exhibit featured 117 space-themed albums released between the 1940s and 1969.

 The Band boxed set, A Musical History, the Big Star boxed set, Keep An Eye On The Sky; Aretha Franklin & King Curtis boxed set, Don’t Fight The Feeling: The Complete Live At Fillmore West; Judy Henske 2-CD anthology, Big Judy: How Far This Music Goes; the Miles Davis Quintet boxed set, The Legendary Prestige Quintet Sessions, Nina Simone Mood Indigo: The Complete Bethlehem Singles, the first-ever Wilco best of, What’s Your 20?: Essential Tracks 1994-2014, the rarities boxed set, Alpha Mike Foxtrot: Rare Tracks 1994-2014, deluxe editions of A.M. and Being There, and “Everything Omnivore’s done up to this point… no lie!”